Chemical Hygiene Plan/Laboratory Safety

 In accordance with the Chemical Hygiene Plan, all lab members must take lab safety training.
 The Lab Safety: Essentials module is required for all lab users who work in a research lab (regardless of whether they are an employee or a volunteer).
 Other modules may be required as well.
 In an effort to condense training, certain aspects of lab safety that may not apply to all labs are covered in other modules.
 These include compressed gasses, particularly hazardous substances, cryogenics & cooling operations, heating, vacuum, and pressure operations, and BSL-2 awareness.
 You must complete these modules if your lab contains these hazards even if you do not work directly with these hazards.
 Please consult your PI if you have questions about the hazards in your laboratory space/require assistance in determining which of the additional modules to complete.

-All laboratory users must be familiar with the requirements of the 2018 TWU Laboratory Safety and Chemical Hygiene Plan.
+- All laboratory users must be familiar with the requirements of the Chemical Hygiene Plan, including Hazard Communication.

-The Office of Environmental Health & Safety (EH&S) functions as the Chemical Hygiene Officer for TWU and should be contacted if you have any questions or concerns about laboratory safety.
+The Office of Environmental Health & Safety (EH&S) functions as the Chemical Hygiene Officer and Radiation Safety Officer for TWU and should be contacted if you have any questions or concerns about laboratory safety.